 Rutgers Sequence Analysis and Modeling Lab (SeqAM).

 My main research interests include applied machine learning, sequence modeling and analysis, biomedical informatics, natural language processing, algorithms, pattern recognition, text and data mining, and computer vision.

-I got bachelor's degree in Computer Engineering (2002) and M.Sc. in Information and Computer Sciences (2004) from Bauman Moscow State Technical University (Moscow, Russia).
+I got a bachelor's degree in Computer Engineering (2002) and M.Sc. in Information and Computer Sciences (2004) from the Bauman Moscow State Technical University, Moscow, Russia.
 Full biography

 - NEW.
 SPAR: small RNA-seq portal for analysis of sequencing experiments.
 Nucleic